moonlitpath1/devops-journey/docs/day2-creating-containers.md

 - Implemented concept of Containers
 - Building and running the docker file

 ## Next Steps
 - learn how to share data among containers
-- deploy a simple python add code using docker
+- Execute a simple python add code using docker

 ---

 ## Commands: